mpowney/valo-datasource-dynamics/README.md

 This extension to the Valo Universal Web Part demonstrates the ability to connect to Dynamics 365 data.

-[picture of the solution in action, if possible]

 ## Used SharePoint Framework Version

 ![version](https://img.shields.io/badge/version-1.11-green.svg)